 4. Emergency Action Plan

 All companies are required to develop an emergency action plan and with 11 or more employees must have this plan in writing.
 The action plan should include a variety of potential emergencies such as cases of workplace violence, earthquakes, tornados, hurricanes, etc. These plans and maps must be displayed at critical points throughout the building.

 5. Personal Protective Equipment (PPE)

 Employers are required to assess whether PPE must be provided for their employees to perform their jobs safely.
-OSHA has an order of preference on ways to protect employees.
+OSHA has an order of preference in ways to protect employees.
 Ideally, using engineering controls would be the best way to protect employees.
 An example of an engineering control would be to add a blade guard on a saw machine.
-If an engineering control is not feasible, the next step would be work practice control, job rotation or substituting non-hazardous chemicals for hazardous ones are good examples.
+If an engineering control is not feasible, the next step would be work practice control, job rotation, or substituting non-hazardous chemicals for hazardous ones are good examples.
 Finally, if an engineering or work practice control cannot completely protect the employee, PPE must be implemented.

 There are five different types of PPE:

 Face and eye protection (safety glasses, face shields)

 If you have already started your business or are thinking of starting one, make sure you visit the Occupational Health & Safety Administration’s website at osha.gov/ to find the answers to your particular questions and concerns.